Skip to main content

 Wedding Feast and Culinary Traditions

-St. Lucian wedding feasts serve 50-300 guests with 10-15 traditional dishes costing $30-$150 USD per person.
+St. Lucian wedding feasts serve guests with many traditional dishes.
 These elaborate meals lasting 2-4 hours showcase the island’s French-Creole cuisine and emphasize abundance as a blessing for the new couple.

 Traditional Wedding Menu Items

-Green fig and saltfish (kw-LC_fig-vèt-ak-pwason-sale), St. Lucia’s national dish, appears at 85% of wedding feasts, prepared with salt cod, green bananas, and local spices costing $8-$12 per serving.
+Green fig and saltfish (kw-LC_fig-vèt-ak-pwason-sale), St. Lucia’s national dish, appears at most wedding feasts, prepared with salt cod, green bananas, and local spices.
 This dish symbolizes prosperity and connects celebrations to national identity.
+According to the Saint Lucia Tourism Authority, this dish represents the culinary heart of St. Lucian culture and celebrations.

 Essential wedding feast dishes include: